-When comparing net changes in BMD from baseline to the end of the extension phase, these were not significant in the hip -0.35% or whole body -0.11%, but a significant increase in BMD for the spine (+0.87\%, P<0.05) was reported at the end of 48 weeks off PrEP when compared to baseline [15].
+When comparing net changes in BMD from baseline to the end of the extension phase, these were not significant in the hip (-0.35%) or whole body (-0.11%), but a significant increase in BMD for the spine (+0.87%, P<0.05) was reported at the end of 48 weeks off PrEP when compared to baseline [15].

-In terms of Z-scores, which measure the number of standard deviations a person is away from an age-, sex-, and race-matched population, with a normal Z-score being 0, there was however a suggestion of some persistent effects of PrEP on BMD at end of follow-up (48 weeks post PrEP), with small, but statistically significant net decreases from baseline in Z-scores in the spine (-0.164, P<0.001) with no significant change in the hip (-0.03) or whole body (-0.07).
-There is therefore some evidence of impact on bone density caused by exposure to TDF-FTC over 48 weeks in 18-22-year-old males, but discontinuation of TDF-FTC led to recovery of bone mineral density changes over a 48 week follow-up period.
+In terms of Z-scores, which measure the number of standard deviations a person is away from an age-, sex- and race-matched population, with a normal Z-score being 0, there was, however, a suggestion of some persistent effects of PrEP on BMD at end of follow-up (48 weeks post PrEP), with small, but statistically significant net decreases from baseline in Z-scores in the spine (-0.164, P<0.001) with no significant change in the hip (-0.03) or whole body (-0.07).
+There is therefore some evidence of impact on bone density caused by exposure to TDF-FTC over 48 weeks in 18-22-year-old males, but discontinuation of TDF-FTC led to recovery of bone mineral density changes over a 48-week follow-up period.
 These results suggest that the effect of PrEP on bone loss in young men is reversible.
 However, the persistently lower Z scores in the spine, even at 48 weeks off PrEP at the end of follow-up, suggests that the use of TDF PrEP may be a particular risk for adolescents as this is a critical period for attainment of peak bone mass.

-The authors suggest that endocrine-focused interventions might be reasonable to consider for young men taking TDF-FTC for PrEP, and that supplementation with calcium and vitamin D may lessen TDF-related BMD decline, but the data is lacking in HIV-negative individuals and a study of the effect of vitamin D supplementation on BMD decline in TDF-FTC PrEP is warranted, particularly as vitamin D and calcium supplementation lessens BMD decline at TDF-containing ART initiation [17].
+The authors suggest that endocrine-focused interventions might be reasonable to consider for young men taking TD-FTC for PrEP, and that supplementation with calcium and vitamin D may lessen TD-related BMD decline, but the data are lacking in HIV-negative individuals and a study of the effect of vitamin D supplementation on BMD decline in TD-FTC PrEP is warranted, particularly as vitamin D and calcium supplementation lessens BMD decline at TDF-containing ART initiation [17].

-3.5.4 Risk behaviour
+4.5.4 Risk behaviour

 In Project PrEPare [10], sexual-risk behaviour declined in all study arms from baseline through to week 24.
 The baseline rates of HIV transmission risk behaviour and STI prevalence were high in Project PrEPare 2 [11]; these behaviours remained largely stable over time.
-However, the fact that ongoing HIV transmission risk behaviour remained high, PrEP adherence counselling in this group was extremely important.
+However as ongoing HIV transmission risk behaviour remained high, PrEP adherence counselling in this younger group will be important to maintain high levels of PrEP efficacy.

-3.5 Evidence for safety and efficacy in young people (15-25 years): recommendations
+4.5 Evidence for safety and efficacy in young people (15-25 years): recommendations

-- 11. We recommend that PrEP with daily oral TDF-FTC should be offered to young MSM and TGW women (15-25 years) who are identified as being at elevated risk of HIV acquisition through condomless anal sex in the previous 3-6 months and ongoing condomless anal sex.
+- 11. We recommend that PrEP with daily or on-demand oral TD-FTC should be offered to young MSM (15-25 years) who are identified as being at elevated risk of HIV acquisition through condomless anal sex in the previous 6 months and ongoing condomless anal sex.
 (1A) - 12.
-We recommend that PrEP with TDF-FTC should be offered to young people having condomless anal sex with partners who are HIV positive, unless the partner has been on ART for at least 6 months and their plasma viral load is <200 copies/mL.
+We recommend that PrEP with TD-FTC should be offered to young people having condomless anal sex with partners who are HIV positive, unless the partner has been on ART for at least 6 months and their plasma viral load is <200 copies/mL.
 (1A) - 13.
+We recommend that PrEP with daily oral TD-FTC should be offered to young HIV-negative trans women who are identified as being at elevated risk of HIV acquisition through condomless anal sex in the previous 6 months and ongoing condomless sex.
+(1A) - 14.
 Routine BMD scanning in young people initiating PrEP is not recommended.
 (1D)